henryiii/check-sdist/README.md

 ```

 This requires your build dependencies, but in doing so, it can cache the
 environment, making it quite fast.
+The installation is handled by pre-commit;
+see [`pre-commit-uv`](https://pypi.org/p/pre-commit-uv) if you want to try to
-If you don't mind slower runs and don't want
+optimize the initial setup.
+If you don't mind slower runs and don't want to
-to require build dependency listing:
+require a build dependency listing:

 ```yaml
 - repo: https://github.com/henryiii/check-sdist